 After graduating from Brown with a B.A. in History, Scrogin briefly held a position as an investment banker with Thomas Weisel Partners in Boston.
 Scrogin was also a founding member of an online travel company, Weekends.com, before returning to his alma mater to coach at St. John’s High School in Shrewsbury, Mass.

-Sam Baum, a 2009 graduate of the University of Pennsylvania, is in his first season as the assistant varsity coach for Yale Heavyweight Crew.
+Sam Baum, a 2009 graduate of the University of Pennsylvania, is in his fourth year as the recruiting coordinator for Yale Heavyweight Crew.
 His role includes working with the third varsity and second freshman squads and overseeing domestic and international recruiting.

 Before coming to Yale, Baum was the head coach at Junipero Serra High School in San Mateo, Calif., where, over two years, the crew program markedly strengthened.